- Mr Baljit Dheansa, Consultant Plastic Surgeon

 Make sure you see the surgeon who’ll be doing your operation before signing up.
 You should be given a ‘cooling off’ period of at least a couple of weeks before having surgery.
 If you still have questions after this, it may help to have a second consultation with your surgeon.

 If you decide to go ahead, you’ll be asked to sign a consent form.
-This is why it’s important to make sure you feel properly informed.
+It’s important to make sure you feel properly informed before signing this, and your surgeon should give you information in writing about the operation and its risks.
 You can change your mind at any time before your procedure.

 Preparing for a tummy tuck